Agriculture and Farming Industry

 You’ve got control of your livestock.
 You’ve got control of your crops.
 But do you have control of your equipment maintenance?

-Equipment breakdowns, depleted spare parts inventory, locating manuals and repair documents, keeping track of workers, controlling costs and keeping up with the competition.
+Equipment breakdowns, depleted spare parts inventory, locating manuals and repair documents, keeping track of workers, controlling costs, and keeping up with the competition.
 These are just some of the things that today’s farmers have to deal with.
-How can they keep ahead of everything and still keep their business running smoothly, while trying to keep expenses down?
+How can they keep ahead of everything and still keep their business running smoothly while trying to keep expenses down?

-Today, farmers are looking for affordable, cost-effective and easy to use tools to manage their farms.
+Today, farmers are looking for affordable, cost-effective and easy-to-use tools to manage their farms.
 With the competition looking for faster and more efficient ways to manage their farms, spreadsheets are being replaced with more modern systems.
 The farming industry is embracing the use of software tools, such as a Computerized Maintenance System (CMMS), to get a better understanding of operating costs, extend the life of their equipment, improve processes and optimize their maintenance operations.
 What can implementing a CMMS do for you?

 Maximize Asset Reliability With Preventive Maintenance

 Having a regular preventive maintenance plan in place can warn you of problems before they cause you major issues.
-Scheduling preventive maintenance during off-peak hours or season can save you a lot of time and money in unplanned breakdowns.
+Scheduling preventive maintenance during off-peak hours or seasons can save you a lot of time and money in unplanned breakdowns.
 Poorly maintained equipment can result in an unsafe work environment and increases the risk of injury or loss of life.